-Seven simulations of WMOP are used to investigate the impact of both HFR observation observations and initialization methods (Table 1).
-The period selected for the simulation experiments covers one month, from September 20th to October 20th 2014, assimilating different sets of observations every 3 days.
-During this period a total of 13 satellite-tracked surface drifters (Tintoré et al., 2014) were deployed in the area covered by the HFR and used as independent data for validating the numerical experiments (Fig. 1).
+Seven simulations of WMOP are used to investigate the impact of both HFR observations and initialization methods (Table 1).
+The period selected for the simulation experiments covers 1 month, from 20 September to 20 October 2014, assimilating different sets of observations every 3 d.
+During this period, a total of 13 satellite-tracked surface drifters (Tintoré et al., 2014) were deployed in the area covered by the HFR and used as independent data for validating the numerical experiments (Fig. 1).
 We adopted the operational prediction setup of WMOP, considering only observations before the analysis date.
-Notice that a "retrospective analysis" framework considering a time window centered on the analysis date could slightly improve the results presented in this paper.
+Notice that a "retrospective analysis" framework considering a time window centred on the analysis date could slightly improve the results presented in this paper.
 However, since our objective is to implement this method for daily predictions, the operational setup has been selected.
-Satellite SLA (sea level anomalies), SST (sea surface temperature) and T-S (temperature and salinity) Argo profiles, defined as the Generic Observing sources (GO), are assimilated in all these simulations.
-The SLA consists in along-track L3 multi-satellite reprocessed observations provided by CMEMS.
-We consider a 3-day window for SLA observations.
+Satellite SLA (sea level anomalies), SST (sea surface temperature), and T-S (temperature and salinity) Argo profiles, defined as the generic observing sources (GO), are assimilated in all these simulations.
+The SLA consists of alongtrack L3 multi-satellite reprocessed observations provided by CMEMS.
+We consider a 3 d window for SLA observations.
 The SST comes from a L4-GHRSST foundation SST product distributed by JPL-MUR (NASA/JPL, 2015).
 The foundation SST is the temperature free of diurnal temperature variability, corresponding to the temperature of the surface just before the daily heating by the sun.
 Since the model daily average contains the signature of the diurnal cycle, this effect needs to be accounted for in the representativity error.
-This is approximated by computing the variance of the difference between the model SST field at 8 a.m. and the daily average field used as background for each of the grid points.
+This is approximated by computing the variance of the difference between the model SST field at 08:00 and the daily average field used as background for each of the grid points.
 The ultra-high 1 km resolution gridded fields have been smoothed and interpolated to a 10 km grid to limit the number of observations, while still representing the effective scale that this SST product can resolve (Chin et al., 2017).
-For the T-S Argo profiles we have considered a 5-day time-window, which corresponds to the nominal time of Mediterranean Argo floats cycles.
+For the T-S Argo profiles we have considered a 5 d time window, which corresponds to the nominal time of Mediterranean Argo floats cycles.
 For each profile, values are binned vertically to obtain a single value for each model grid cell.
-The variance of the data within a bin is used as the vertical representation error, which is added to the horizontal one, assumed to be 0.25° C2 and 0.05° for temperature and salinity measurements, respectively.
+The variance of the data within a bin is used as the vertical representation error, which is added to the horizontal one, assumed to be $0.25 \,^{\circ}\text{C}^2$ and 0.05^2 for temperature and salinity measurements, respectively.

-A control run (CR) without data assimilation has been used as benchmark to assess the performance of the different assimilation experiments.
+A control run (CR) without data assimilation was used as benchmark to assess the performance of the different assimilation experiments.
 We called GNR the simulation in which we only assimilated GO.
 Additionally, four other simulations assimilating HFR data together with GO have been generated.
 In all four cases we assimilate daily averages to remove the impact of inertial oscillations and tides, which are not the focus of this study.
 Daily averaged fields from the model are used as background for the analysis.
 TOT simulation employs HFR totals, computed as described before.
 We called RAD the simulation assimilating all possible daily mean radial observations.